29 November 2024

 Quote

 Those born between 1928 and 1945 were dubbed “The Lucky Few” by American historian and economist Neil Howe because they were relatively small in number and yet made the biggest generational leaps in education, affluence and life expectancy in history.
-Their childhood and youth may have been shaped by war and economic depressions but they were lucky to enjoy almost full employment and prosperity in their later life with the post-war economic boom of the 1950s.
+Their childhood and youth may have been shaped by war and economic depressions but they were lucky to enjoy almost full employment and prosperity in their later life with the postwar economic boom of the 1950s.

 Quote

 Traditionalists face their own unique financial challenges.
 While most are fiscally conservative and are among the lucky few to receive lifetime pensions, they value their lifestyle and independence and underestimate the implications of their longevity.
-Although its worth noting that among many couples from this generation, one spouse is generally responsible for the family finances and when the financially-savvy spouse falls ill or passes away, dealing with the fallout of often complex financial situations can become a major challenge.
+Although it is worth noting that among many couples from this generation, one spouse is generally responsible for the family finances and when the financially-savvy spouse falls ill or passes away, dealing with the fallout of often complex financial situations can become a major challenge.

 Despite coming into prosperity in their later life, benefitting from the housing boom and large pension payouts, traditionalists are not large spenders; perhaps as a result of their waste-not, want-not mentality.